zwhahn/rock_paper_scissors/README.md

-# rock_paper_scissors
+# Rock Paper Scissors: Human vs. Computer

-First JavaScript function.
-Play the computer in rock paper scissors through the console.
+Play against the computer in rock paper scissors through the console.

+This is my first JavaScript function.
+It was completed as part of The Odin Project foundations course.